SergiuB/react-cars/README.md

 ### Styling

-Since styling is minimal, no fancy CSS preprocessor was used, it's just css.
+Since styling is minimal, no fancy CSS preprocessor was used, it's just css, each component has it's own stylesheet.
 Bootstrap helps make things nicer with minimal intervention and without bloating.

 ### TBD